Program Development: How to Start

 Successful telemedicine programs don’t just happen.
 Successful programs are a result of careful planning, accurate information and thoughtful execution.

-UTN is here to help.
+Utah Telehealth Network is here to help.
 Our expert technical and clinical team provides customized consultative services to assist you in your telemedicine program development efforts

 - Organizational Readiness & Site Assessment Phase